alerta/alerta-docs/_build/html/_sources/integrations.txt

 Integrations & Plugins
 ======================

 There are several different ways to integrate other alert sources into Alerta.
-Integrations with key open source monitoring tools have been developed and provide good starting points for other, lesser-known or internally developed, monitoring tools.
+Integrations with key open source monitoring tools make use of the Alerta API and can form the starting points for integrating other lesser-known monitoring tools.

-These integration are built around the Alerta API which is used to create new alerts.

 There are built-in webhooks for AWS Cloudwatch, Pingdom and PagerDuty.
 Plugins can be used to quickly and easily forward alerts to or notify other systems.

 .. _integrations: